p-szymo/poetry_genre_classifier/README.md

 ## Approach
 After scraping [Poetry Foundation](https://www.poetryfoundation.org/) for poems within certain genres, I perform natural language processing (NLP) techniques to analyze the characteristics and word usage of four self-determined poetic movements: pre-1900 (Victorian and Romantic), Modern (a standalone category), Metropolitan (New York School [1st and 2nd Generation], Confessional, Beat, Harlem Renaissance, Black Arts Movement), and Avant-Garde (Imagist, Black Mountain, Language Poetry, Objectivist).
 Through text processing, feature engineering, and exploratory data analysis, I discover insights into how important words and structure relate to genre.
 I then create predictive models to provide further insight and confirm my findings during EDA.

-### Some questions:

-* How does the sentiment of tweets change over time?
-    * Hypothesis: Tweets will be more negative on average in January and get more positive on average as time goes on.
-* Will Twitter stats (number of likes, replies, retweets) play a role in determining sentiment?
-    * Hypothesis: The most important features will most likely be the words themselves.
-* Does topic modeling provide any insight toward tweet sentiment or the COVID-19 crisis?
-    * Hypothesis: Topic modeling should be a factor in determining sentiment and can give us insights into the pandemic.
-* What insights can be provided by using machine learning?
-    * Hypothesis: The lion's share of the insights will come during EDA.
-* What are the most frequent words?
-And do they play a role in determining sentiment?

 ## Findings and future considerations
 - Pre-1900 poetry is easily recognized
     - High number of end rhymes, most words per line, and simpler words (fewer syllables per word)